Menditect/documentation/docs/refguide/Teststep/6-persist.md

 ### Add a Persist Teststep

-To add a Persist step, select Persist as the Action when creating an Object Teststep.
+To add a Persist step, select Persist as the Action when creating a Teststep.
 Note that when selecting Persist, the name of the Teststep will be set to "Persist" automatically.

 Make sure to always insert the Persist Teststep after the Teststeps that perform other Object actions.